Dono7/MinesweeperJS/README.md

 # Found a bug / Need help ?

 Please [open an issue (on GitHub)](https://github.com/Dono7/MinesweeperJS/issues) to request a change or report an issue.
-You can put the labels `bug` or `help wanted` on your issue.

 # License